electrikmilk/cherrilang.org/language/standard/contacts.md

 ### Email Address

-Create email address value of `email`.
+Create an email address value of `email`.
 No limit on `email` arguments.

 ```
 emailAddress(string ...email)